Jucedous/RL-Project/README.md

 ### data loading function file: implictdatareader.py
 ### prompt template file: prompt.py

-### supervised learning file: ins_train.py
+Supervised Learning: ins_train.py

+To perform supervised learning:
+	1. Download the model from Hugging Face.
-to run supervised learning, just download model from huggingface, change the path of the model and output and then run the file.
+	2. Update the paths for the model and output in this file.
+	3. Run the ins_train.py file.

-### inference file: test.py
+Inference: test.py

+To evaluate the model’s performance:
+	1. Download the model from Hugging Face.
+	2. Update the paths for the tokenizer and model in this file.
+	3. Run the test.py file.

+Reinforcement Learning: rlvr.py

+To perform reinforcement learning:
+	1. Download the model from Hugging Face.
-to evaluate the performance of the model, just download model from huggingface, change the tokenizer+model path and then run this file.
+	2. Update the model path in this file.

-### reinforcement learning train file: rlvr.py
-to use rl training, just download model from huggingface, change the path of the model and then run the file.
+	3. Run the rlvr.py file.